Type your email address here to receive NEA HIN eNews.

 Based on our research, the most common physical health and wellness issues affecting NEA members and the students they serve are obesity, hunger, chronic disease, infectious disease and sexual and reproductive health.

-Hunger: While seemingly a paradox to the increasing rate of obesity in the U.S., hunger is also on the rise.
-In 2008, 14.6 percent of households—about 50 million people— were food insecure at some point during that year (i.e. having limited or uncertain access to nutritious, safe foods necessary to lead a healthy lifestyle), including 16.7 million children.
-That’s 22.5 percent of all children in the U.S. Because children spend the majority of their time at school, the school environment is an ideal venue to identify and address childhood hunger issues through programs like Breakfast in the Classroom.
+• Hunger: While seemingly a paradox to the increasing rate of obesity in the U.S., hunger is also on the rise.
+In 2012, 14.5 percent of households – 49 million people – were food insecure at some point during that year (i.e. having limited or uncertain access to nutritious, safe foods necessary to lead a healthy lifestyle), including 15.9 million children.
+That’s 1 in 5 kids who struggle with hunger in the United States.
+Because children spend the majority of their time at school, the school environment is an ideal venue to identify and address childhood hunger issues through programs like Breakfast in the Classroom.